lich-uct/molpher-lib/doc/source/usage/installation.rst

 ..  code-block:: bash

-    make $CONFIG # CONFIG is a configurations' name
+    make $CONFIG # $CONFIG is a configuration's name

-There are three important targets:
+There are three important configuration targets:

     1. *molpher* -- Builds the binaries for the C++ part of Molpher-lib.

-    2. *molpher_install* -- This target will install the library in a given location.
+    2. *molpher_install* -- Will install the library in the given location.

         By default, this location is the :file:`dist/` folder in the repository root.
         This can be changed when the cmake project is initialized by setting `CMAKE_INSTALL_PREFIX <https://cmake.org/cmake/help/v3.9/variable/CMAKE_INSTALL_PREFIX.html>`_.
         By default, the required dependency libraries are not installed.
-If you just want to install them, you can configure cmake to do so by setting the following: :command:`-DINSTALL_TBB=ON -DINSTALL_Boost=ON -DINSTALL_RDKit=ON`.
+If you want to install them with the library, you can configure cmake to do so by setting the following: :command:`-DINSTALL_TBB=ON -DINSTALL_Boost=ON -DINSTALL_RDKit=ON`.

     3. *molpher_install_python* -- This builds the C++ Python extension and installs the Python package into :envvar:`CMAKE_INSTALL_PREFIX`.

         By default, the primary Python distribution on the system is used.
-You can specify a different executable by with :command:`-DPYTHON_EXECUTABLE`.
+You can specify a different executable with :command:`-DPYTHON_EXECUTABLE`.

         If you want to update the SWIG wrapping code before this target is run, you can instruct cmake to do so with the :command:`-DRUN_SWIG=ON` option.
 Do not forget to specify the swig path with :command:`-DSWIG_EXECUTABLE` if it is installed in a non-standard location.